The Queen Elizabeth Hospital

 Fast emergency care, 24-hours a day, 7 days a week

-In an emergency, always call 000.
+In a medical emergency, always call 000.
 Please do not self-present to a hospital or your local GP.

 Dedicated multi-day elective surgery centre